bladeba/MSX/Enhanced Games/Nemesis 3 - enhanced/readme.md

 Issues: **NOT** compatible with [Game Master](https://en.wikipedia.org/wiki/Konami_Game_Master).
 Now the game works in IM2 mode...

-Note: I'ld like to include a retranslation created by "*232 translations*"... but, in this game, all the texts are stored as compresed graphics... so... it'ld be really difficult to be implemented...
+Note: I'ld like to include a retranslation created by "*232 translations*"... but, in this game, all the texts are stored as compresed graphics... so... it'd be really difficult to be implemented...
 Sorry...